ciniglio/Distributed/readme.md

-# Distribute.JS
+# Distribute

 ## Distributes tasks to multiple browsers

-Inspired by projects like folding@home and SETI@home, this is a framework that allows the server to distribute tasks to its clients (browsers).
-This is best suited for highly parallelizeable tasks such as monte-carlo simulations or other
-[embarassingly parallel problems](http://en.wikipedia.org/wiki/Embarrassingly_parallel).
+Inspired by projects like folding@home and SETI@home, this is a framework on top of Rails that allows the server to distribute tasks to its clients (browsers).
+This is best suited for highly parallelizeable tasks such as monte-carlo simulations or other [embarassingly parallel problems](http://en.wikipedia.org/wiki/Embarrassingly_parallel).

 ### Usage